 Once you have finished, you can develop a plan to build on your strengths and weaknesses.
 Something else I want to point out—even if an area is not your strong point, you can always build on your weakness by working hard to improve it.
 A valuable strength is also learning to adapt.
 By improving, you increase your chances of success.

 3. Touch up your resume.
 Build an elaborate list of your previous job experience, skills, and past education.
 If you have additional training or certifications, include those on your resume too.
 Each application should be accompanied by an SEO-optimized resume tailored for the position for which you are applying.
-If you need a cover letter, feel free to create a template, but use a fresh and unique pitch for every job application.
-There really is a difference and it shows.
+If you need a cover letter, create a template but use a fresh and unique pitch for every job application.
+There really is a difference, and it shows.

 If you say you can do XYZ, make a portfolio and show off those skills!
 Besides, the client is going to want to see samples of your work that demonstrate your skills.
 If you're a writer, you can use a blog, published articles, previous work, etc., to show a potential client.

 Don't think of writing your resume as a mundane task, like cleaning the toilet or taking out the garbage.
 You want the client to be intrigued enough to reach out to you.
 Make them get excited about possibly bringing you on board because you stood out from the rest of the candidates.
-Some additional resume writing tips can be found here:
+Find additional resume writing tips here:

 5. Market yourself.
 Before you begin marketing, learn your business inside and out.
 Then, research everything you can about the competition.
 You'll eventually figure out how to effectively attract your target market and drive them to your business.
 Demonstrate that you have a solution for the problem.
 Passively market yourself by including links to your blog or business website in your signature line.